 An active presence is his community, he is a member of the Nesquehoning Lions Club, where he was a past president, treasurer and zone chairman.
 He is also a 25 year member of the Nesquehoning American Legion and is a member of the Nesquehoning Planning Commission.

 In 1998, he received the Business Man of the Year for the Nesquehoning V.F.W.
 Post for his outstanding service to the community.

 In 2007 he had the distinction afforded him by Northampton Community College as one of their Top Forty Alumni.
 NCC set their diamond criteria for the accolade based on leadership in their field, establishing a high profile, making an impact in their field, being successful (not in monetary terms) and in some way giving back to their community.
 NCC stated “It takes a fine mix to make a community and to make it work well takes the best.
 For forty years, Northampton's best have helped make their community work"

-Nalesnik was appointed by the Carbon County Board of Commissioners to serve on the board of directors of the Carbon-Monroe-Pike Drug and Alcohol Commission, and served as treasurer, vice-chairman and two terms as chairman.
+He was appointed by the Carbon County Board of Commissioners to serve on the board of directors of the Carbon-Monroe-Pike Drug and Alcohol Commission, and served as treasurer, vice-chairman and two terms as chairman.
 Bruce was also the elected Carbon County Coroner, serving from 1996-2016.
 He continues to serve as a Deputy Coroner for Carbon County.